The Wedding Dance: Description and themes

 The popular painting shows a group of 125 wedding guests wearing clothing from the times, presented in the canvas in an apparently chaotic way in an outdoor party surrounded by trees.
 The brides wore black as it was the Renaissance period and the men wore codpieces, which were an important part of their clothing at the time.
 Voyeurism (spying on people engaged in intimate behaviours) is shown throughout the work.

 In the foreground there is a dancer wearing the colours of that time period and there are many peasants in that area.
 In the middle there is the bride dancing with an older man, her father.
 On the right of the work, behind a musician playing on a pijpzak, there is a man watching the dance from the side.
 Judging by the writing utensils hanging on his belt, he is a writer or possibly a middle-class painter.
 Behind him is a hanging tablecloth decorated with a crown and beneath it is the bride's table.
 Before her table, money collectors can be seen digging trenches while the wedding guests sit down and eat.

 The movements of the people show that their behaviour is inappropriate or a caricature of rustic buffoonery, but its representation of fertility and reproduction is presented in a joyful manner.
 Indeed, the painting reflects a degree of ambiguity in that it can both be seen as an attack on the stereotypical oversexed behaviour of the lower orders as well as evoking a comical picture.
 In the sixteenth century, when this was painted, dance was subject to a strict code and regarded by the authorities and church as a social evil.
 People could not swing their arms or legs or laugh too loud, as that would be considered a type of rudeness to many people.
 The painting therefore "expresses the peasants' liberation from the stricter limits of upper classes" by failing to adhere to the expected social standards of the times.

 The author of The Theme of Music in Northern Renaissance Banquet Scenes, Robert Quist, has said that the painting was part of a series of Seven Deadly Sins and Virtues and that the paintings "attest to [Bruegel's] moral devotions".
 He says "While dancing may appear innocuous or natural for peasants, it poses a palpable threat to the human soul.
-Its [dancing] usefulness in characterizing the peasantry as wild and unruly undoubtedly derives from the moral opprobrium in which dancing was held by religious and civil authoriries alike.
+Its [dancing's] usefulness in characterizing the peasantry as wild and unruly undoubtedly derives from the moral opprobrium in which dancing was held by religious and civil authorities alike."